Hypermobile type Ehlers-Danlos Syndrome (hEDS)

 Every hEDS and HSD patient is unique in their needs and nothing contained on movewelldaily.com should substitute medical advice.

-If you have a loved one with hEDS, the following posts are intended to share a collection of personal experiences, information resources, and support for families.
+If you have a loved one with hEDS or HSD, the following posts are intended to share a collection of personal experiences, information resources, and support for families.

 Every hEDS and HSD patient is unique in their needs and nothing contained on movewelldaily.com should substitute medical advice.